gbdev/pandocs/src/MBC3.md

 Depending on the current Bank Number/RTC Register selection (see below), this memory space is used to access an 8 KiB external RAM Bank, or a single RTC Register.

+The Japanese version of Pokémon Crystal Version is the only official game to have an MBC3 with 8 RAM banks (for a total of 64 KiB).
+It is sometimes referred to as MBC30, reflecting the print on the chip, although the cartridge type in the header is not different.

 ## Registers